Written By: Attorney Robert Stiberman

-Absent a court order to the contrary, there is really no limit on how often you can file chapter 7 bankruptcy, but if you received a discharge in a previous chapter 7, you must wait 8 years from the date you filed the last chapter 7 to be eligible to receive a discharge in the new chapter 7.
-Read our blog on how often you can file for bankruptcy to learn more.
+Absent a court order to the contrary, there is no limit on how often you can file for chapter 7 bankruptcy.
+Still, if you received a discharge in a previous chapter 7, you must wait eight years from the date you filed the last chapter 7 to be eligible to receive a discharge in the new chapter 7.
+Please read our blog on how often you can file for bankruptcy to learn more.

-The Florida statute of limitations on credit card debt is 5 years.
+The Florida statute of limitations on credit card debt is five years.

 Yes, you can file bankruptcy when you have a judgment, and if it is a civil judgment not based on fraud, you can seek to discharge the judgment debt.
-Filing bankruptcy will also put in place the automatic stay which, absent bankruptcy court permission while in bankruptcy, will prevent the creditor from taking any legal action to collect on the judgment.
+Filing bankruptcy will also put in place the automatic stay, which, without bankruptcy court permission while in bankruptcy, will prevent the creditor from taking any legal action to collect on the judgment.

-We are also often asked is if bankruptcy can clear judgments.
-Yes, bankruptcy can clear most civil judgments.
+We are also often asked if bankruptcy can clear judgments.
+Yes, bankruptcy can remove most civil judgments.

 Choose Stiberman Law

-If you need filing for Bankruptcy in South Florida, our experienced attorneys can help you.
+If you need to file for Bankruptcy in South Florida, our experienced attorneys can help.

 More than a decade of experience handling complex bankruptcy filings in Florida.

-Get real answers to your Florida bankruptcy questions so you can make fully informed decisions.
+You can get real answers to your Florida bankruptcy questions to make informed decisions.